-- How do you evaluate the potential profitability of a cryptocurrency based on the information you have gathered from your personal researc?
+- How do you evaluate the potential profitability of a cryptocurrency based on the information you have gathered from your personal research?

 - What free tool are available for you to use in carrying out a cryptocurrency fundamental analysis?

-Afterwards we can apply this relatively universal framework for evaluating the potentials and viability of any cryptocurrency to have a fair understanding of whether it would be a good buy, sell or trash.
+Afterward we can apply this relatively universal framework for evaluating the potentials and viability of any cryptocurrency to have a fair understanding of whether it would be a good buy, sell, or trash.

 So without much ado, let’s get started.

 What is Cryptocurrency Fundamental Analysis?

 Cryptocurrency fundamental analysis is the evaluation of the technological, human, economic strength — fundamentals — of a crypto project in order to determine its true value for investment considerations.

 Fundamental analysis should not be confused with technical analysis.

 The technical analysis seeks to understand a cryptocurrency’s price movement over time in order to effectively predict the potential future price direction for trading purposes.

 Though it can also be employed in combination with fundamental analysis to provide a more robust data, it is not a “requirement” for a useful cryptocurrency fundamental analysis.